ConsortiumGARR/idem-tutorials/idem-fedops/HOWTO-Shibboleth/Identity Provider/CentOS/HOWTO Install and Configure a Shibboleth IdP v4.x on CentOS with Apache2 + Jetty9.md

 ### Appendix C: Configure Attribute Filter Policy to release attributes to resources compliant with Entity Categories

-> Follow these steps ONLY when your IdP is accepted into IDEM Production Federation and if it is supports [Entity Categories promoted by IDEM](https://wiki.idem.garr.it/wiki/EntityAttribute-Category):
+> Follow these steps ONLY once your IdP is accepted into IDEM Production Federation and if it has been enabled to support [Entity Categories promoted by IDEM](https://wiki.idem.garr.it/wiki/EntityAttribute-Category)

 1. Download the attribute filter file:
    * ```bash